ErickZR750/Frederick-Kurniawan-Pong/README.md

 <br>
 List of bugs that may need to ask for help or fix it myself:
 <ul>
-  <li>Bad physics: Ball refuses to "ricochet" even hitting the ball with moving paddle and even the friction is already set.
-Current workaround is by setting the starting position X to 2 to give "ricochet" feeling.</li>
+  <li>Ball refuses to ricochet with moving paddle even the friction is already set.
+Current workaround is by setting the starting speed X to 2 to give "ricochet" feeling.</li>
 </ul>
 <br>
 After Week 2 assignment is completed, it might be nice to put some Changelog here to give me bad memories: